Gedeon-m-gedus/data_structures_and_algorithms/README.md

 # Data structures and algorithms

-In this repo we have implementation of different programming algorithms and data structures using python programmin language
+In this repo we have implementation of different programming algorithms and data structures using python programming language

 #### List based collection
 - Linked lists